 One-starred restaurants are notable for their high-quality cooking and are “worth a stop”.

-Out of the 35 restaurants retaining their one-star status this year, 11 have done so for six consecutive editions — since the first Michelin Singapore guide in 2016.
+11 have done so for six consecutive editions since the debut of the Michelin guide in 2016.

 - 28 Wilkie